Rh Typing using Tube Method

 Principle of Rh Typing

-Red blood cells are first suspended in a solution containing antisera, each targeting a specific Rh antigen (e.g., anti-D, anti-C, anti-E).
+Red blood cells in Rh typing are first suspended in a solution containing antisera, each targeting a specific Rh antigen (e.g., anti-D, anti-C, anti-E).
 If a cell possesses the specific antigen, it binds to the corresponding antibody, forming visible clumps called agglutination.
 The absence of agglutination indicates a lack of the antigen

 If a potential incompatibility is detected, red blood cells are subjected to individual tests with each antisera.
 This detailed analysis confirms the presence or absence of specific Rh antigens, allowing for a precise determination of the individual’s Rh phenotype.